 After Spring groundwater levels were measured, attention turned to chemigation inspections and groundwater nitrate sampling.
-Spring water levels were down anywhere from 1.91 feet in Saline County to 3.93 feet in Jefferson County from the Spring of 2021.
+Spring water levels were down anywhere from 0.65 feet in Jefferson County to 1.91 feet in Gage County from the Spring of 2022.
+Levels were 2.32 feet below the baseline on average.
 There are over 500 chemigation permits in the district, and staff collect nitrate samples from a network dedicated monitoring wells and irrigation wells.
 Through two NET projects, the District was also able to install ten real-time telemetry setups on dedicated monitoring wells and two weather stations in designated project areas.

-In the Fall of 2022, the NRD's Groundwater Rules and Regulations updates were finalized and approved, the NRD was approved for Water Sustainability Fund support of its first Airborne Electromagnetic Hydrogeologic Mapping (AEM) project, and the District enacted an immediate 180-day moratorium, or stay, to address groundwater declines in specific areas of the district.
-Fall water levels were down anywhere from 4.35 feet in Saline County to 7.46 feet in Gage County from the Spring of 2022.
-Levels are 7.51 feet below the baseline with an average Fall-to-Spring recharge of 2.12 feet.
+In 2023, the NRD was also approved for Water Sustainability Fund support of its second AEM project, and the District looks forward to utilizing this information to better understand groundwater quantity and quality concerns in specific areas.
+Fall water levels were down anywhere from 4.01 feet in the Blue River Compact wells to 6.49 feet in Jefferson County from the Spring of 2023.
+Levels were 7.65 feet below the Spring baseline on average.
+Fall 2022-to-Spring 2023 recharge was 4.46 feet.
 District groundwater management decisions are based on Spring readings.

 The entire district was declared a Groundwater Management Area in 1997 due to concerns about water quality.
 Permits are required for wells pumping at least 50 gallons per minute.
 Currently there are no pumping restrictions in the NRD.
 The District is monitoring groundwater levels and will follow its Groundwater Management Plan if groundwater declines reach designated trigger levels.
 Water levels have been monitored since 1981.
 The district has a 60-square-mile Phase II area where operators must meet educational requirements and submit reporting forms on residual nitrogen sampling and other BMPs.
+Several training opportunities were hosted by the NRD and UNL Extension in 2023.
 Fall fertilization is delayed until after November 1st.
 The Phase II area has nitrate-nitrogen levels in the groundwater that are over 6 ppm.
-The rest of the NRD is in a Phase I area where nitrate-nitrogen levels are below 6 ppm.
+The rest of the NRD is in a Phase I area where average nitrate-nitrogen levels are below 6 ppm.
 Operators use voluntary measures designed to prevent and reduce groundwater contamination.